Zenitt568/stm32-lorawan-2024-2025/README.md

 - BME280 Sensor to read surrounding's general temperature and pressure
 - [SEN0193](https://wiki.dfrobot.com/Capacitive_Soil_Moisture_Sensor_SKU_SEN0193) Sensor to measure soil moisture levels
 - Request to measuring SLAVE is sent only when button on MASTER board is pressed,
+- Choice of master or slave depend on PA0 Pin on STM32 Board

 # Built with